 What You Should Know about GED Test Scores

 Be aware that some colleges require scores higher than the minimum passing score.
-If you plan to apply to postsecondary schools or some other form of continuing education, check with their admissions office for the minimum scores they accept.
+If you plan to apply to post-secondary schools or some other form of continuing education, check with their admissions office for the minimum admission score requirements.

-Correct answers may be worth one, two, or more points, depending on the item and the level of difficulty.
+Correct answers on the GED test may be worth one, two, or more points, depending on the item and the level of difficulty.
 The Extended Response (also known as the essay) is scored separately.
-However, the Extended Response is only part of the Reasoning Through Language Arts and Social Studies tests.
-On each portion of the test, you must accumulate a minimum of 150 points.
+However, the Extended Response is only one part of the Reasoning through Language Arts test.
+On each test section, you must accumulate a minimum of 145 points.

 Because you don’t lose points for incorrect answers, make sure you answer all the items on each test.
 After all, a guessed answer can get you a point.
 Leaving an answer blank, on the other hand, gives you only a zero.